pagarevijayy/weekly-work-tracker/readme.md

 ```
 .
-├── index.html     # Main file with HTML, CSS, and JavaScript combined
+├── index.html     # Main file with HTML, CSS, and JavaScript
 ├── README.md      # You're reading it!
 ```